campisano/terraform_aws_lightsail_module/README.md

 * The Terraform command.
 To install, see [the official doc](https://www.terraform.io/downloads.html).

 * Install [Make](https://www.gnu.org/software/make/).
 This tool is used to run predefined Terraform commands.

+* Choose a O.S. image to use in your VPSs.
+A list is available [here](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/compare-options-choose-lightsail-instance-image).
+In this example we will use `debian_10`.